 - The grants are awarded based on Committee review of grant requests.
-Grant requests should outline a specific area of interest for the work to occur and the scope of work for each county. - 2.
+Grant requests should outline a specific area of interest for the work to occur and the scope of work for each county.
+County must have an established Public Land Corner Preservation Fund (see Section 17-23-19 Utah Code Annotated) to be eligible for grant funds. - 2.
 Projects having PLSS monuments that are in danger of being disturbed, destroyed or have severe deterioration shall be given the highest priority. - The grant request for PLSS work will include a map created by the County outlining areas of the PLSS in which section corner monuments are in need of preservation, protection or rehabilitation. - 4.
 The grant request will include a total cost required for the project.
-Itemization of expenditures is encouraged. - Eligible costs include those associated with the protection, restoration, re-monumentation, rehabilitation, preservation and documentation as approved by the Committee. - 5.
-Responsible stewardship of allocated grant monies is mandatory. - 6.
-The survey work will be conducted by the County, or a contractor of the County, qualified by the State of Utah licensing requirements and following the work requirement as outlined in the contract and its attachments. - The Committee is available to any County upon request to provide oversight or assistance on contractor selection and/or project performance. - 7.
+Itemization of expenditures is encouraged. - Eligible costs include those associated with the protection, restoration, remonumentation, rehabilitation, preservation and documentation as approved by the Committee. - 5.
+Responsible stewardship of allocated grant monies is mandatory. - The survey work will be conducted by the County, or a contractor of the County, qualified by the State of Utah licensing requirements and following the work requirement as outlined in the contract and its attachments. - The Committee is available to any County upon request to provide oversight or assistance on contractor selection and/or project performance. - 7.
 The purpose of this program is to preserve, protect or rehabilitate monuments of the Public Land Survey System.
-The quality of the work performed to find, perpetuate and document the true corner location is of paramount importance. - 8.
-The preservation of original evidence including all accessories to the monuments is of paramount importance, and where there is an absence of accessories, accessories will be re-established. - 9.
+The quality of the work performed to find, perpetuate and document the true corner location is of paramount importance. - The preservation of original evidence including all accessories to the monuments is of paramount importance, and where there is an absence of accessories, accessories will be reestablished. - 9.
 The County will provide PLSS deliverables to the Committee according to the directions and requirements outlined in "Attachment D"